Backup Methods

 Backup and Presignatures

-For security reasons, the TSM ensures that presignatures are deleted after use, in order to prevent signing twice with the same presignature.
+For security reasons, Builder Vault ensures that presignatures are deleted after use, in order to prevent signing twice with the same presignature.
 If you restore the MPC node databases from an old backup, make sure to call DeleteAllPresigs() before backing up, or when restoring the database.
 This prevents accidental reuse of a presignature.

-• Key share backup/restore A node can create an unencrypted backup of a specific key share.
+• Key share import/export A node can create a backup of a specific key share.
 This can be done independently of the other nodes.
-Since the share is exported unencrypted, you have to protect the share by other means.
 More info here.

-• Emergency Backup Finally, you can create an “emergency recovery” backup.
-This is somewhat similar to wrapped key share export, but with emergency backup a single backup is created that contains all the key shares wrapped under a public key.
+• Emergency Recovery Backup Finally, you can create an “emergency recovery” backup.
+This is somewhat similar to key export, but with emergency backup, a single backup is created that contains all the key shares wrapped under a public key.
 Furthermore, the encrypted backup comes with a zero-knowledge proof that lets you validate that the encrypted backup indeed does contain the correct private key.
 See more here.